xiejiangzhi/seven/README.md

 end
 ```

-Custom require ability for actions
+Set a customized ability for actions

 ```
 class TopicController < ApplicationController